JuliaHealth/KomaMRI.jl/docs/src/sequence.md

 ## Concatenation of Sequences

-We can concatenate sequences together side by side.
-The example bellow shows how to concatenate sequences:
+Sequences can be concatenated side by side.
+The example below demonstrates how to concatenate sequences:
 ```julia-repl
 julia> s = PulseDesigner.EPI_example()[1:11]
 Sequence[ τ = 3.837 ms | blocks: 11 | ADC: 5 | GR: 11 | RF: 1 | DEF: 5 ]